emanuelcohal/MKdocs/docs/index.md

-# Welcome to My Docs
+# Generative Text

-This is the front page of My Docs.
-New Line
+This is the front page of Generative Text

-## Sub
+## Project Description

 This is another section.